tobiaskortus/covid19-search/web_application/backend/README.md

 getDocumentIdsFromMongodb = (query, dbo) => {...}
 ```

-These results are then consecutively ranked, as described below, by their relevance regarding to the given search query and the lists are then intersected in order to return those documents that match all elements of the query.
+These results are then consecutively rankedby their relevance regarding to the given search query, as described below, followed by an intersection of the given lists in order to return those documents that match all elements of the query.
 In a final step a subset of documents based on on the specified page and number of documents per pages, as defined in the request arguments, are loaded from the database using the `getDocumentsFromMongodb` function.

 ```javascript
 /**